 In 1993, the program expansion continued and included summer camps at C.M.
 Bradley and Grace Miller.
 Holiday Care was added in the fall of 1993 at C.M.
 Bradley.
 At the conclusion of a second successful full-day summer camp program in 1994, FCCC expanded to three additional sites for before and after school care: Central, C. Hunter Ritchie and P.B.
 Smith Elementary Schools.
 The 1996 school year saw the addition of Snow Care (later re-named Inclement Weather Care) at C.M.
 Bradley and Grace Miller.
 An additional site was opened at H.M.
 Pearson Elementary School in 1997.
 FCCC expanded its Summer Camp program to three sites in 1998: C.M.
 Bradley, Grace Miller and P.B.
 Smith.
 That fall, an additional Holiday Care site was added at Grace Miller and countywide public school expansion was completed with the opening of sites at M.M.
 Pierce and W.G.
 Coleman/Northwestern Elementary Schools.
 Children attending school at Northwestern (renamed Claude Thompson in 2002) were bussed from and to W.G.
 Coleman to attend the program.
 The needs of Fauquier County have continued to grow, resulting in the construction of two additional Elementary Schools: Brumfield, built to replace the antiquated Central, and Greenville.
 FCCC has continued to evolve with the ever-changing needs of the county and has been permitted to operate with the opening of each new elementary school.

-Now in its 26th year, FCCC provides School Year child care for Kindergarteners up to age 13, supporting the elementary and middle schools of Fauquier County.
-This quality child care includes Summer Camp programs for rising Kindergarteners through 4th grade, and a Teen Camp program for 5th graders up through age 13.
+Now, entering its 28th year, FCCC provides School Year child care for Kindergarteners up to age 13, supporting the elementary and middle schools of Fauquier County.
+This quality child care includes Summer Camp programs for rising Kindergarteners through 4th grade, and a Teen Camp program for 5th graders up through age 14.